 Physician mortgages are only available for the purchase or refinance of a primary residence.
 You cannot purchase an investment property or a second vacation home with a doctor loan.

 A physician mortgage loan is different from an FHA or conventional mortgage in several beneficial ways.
-Physician mortgages are designed to help doctors get home loans without costly fees and rejection for high debt-to-income (DTI).
+Physician mortgages are designed to help doctors get home loans without costly fees like for private mortgage insurance (PMI) andor rejection for high debt-to-income (DTI).

-In addition to the PMI savings, doctors face significant obstacles to home ownership with large amounts of student loan debt.
-Physician loans make it possible to qualify for a home loan even if your debt-to-income ratio is less than ideal.
-If your student loans are in deferral, your lender may ignore them when determining your eligibility.
+Doctors can face significant obstacles to home ownership due to with large amounts of student loan debt.
+However, Physician loans make it possible to qualify for a home loan even if your debt-to-income ratio is less than ideal.
+Even if your student loans are in deferral, your lender may ignore them when determining your eligibility.

 Unlike rent, you are responsible for property taxes and home repairs.
 Furthermore, if you might move in the near future, you will have to sell the house, or you will still be responsible for the mortgages, taxes and maintenance.
 Consider whether home ownership is right for you before taking out a physician mortgage.